Basil Mint Tea Recipe with Fresh Leaves

 steep basil and mint tea

-Step 5: Strain the tea.
-Feel free to sweeten it at this point and serve warm as a wonderful, minty morning or afternoon tea.
+Strain the tea.
+Feel free to sweeten it at this point and serve warm as a wonderful, minty morning or afternoon tea during winter months.
+For warmer weather, pour this basil mint tea over ice with some of the herbs and serve cold for a refreshing summer drink.

 basil mint tea in teacup with leaves on the side and tea infuser in the background